speix/minimum-travel-window/readme.md

 Our target is to optimize and find the minimum slice that contains all the cities at least once.

 ### Overview
-The result represents a struct with consisting of:
+The result represents a struct consisting of:
 ```
 days: number of days needed to be on the road
 path: the path of the cities that we are going to follow